 The department provides the foundation for further study in philosophy and other disciplines and professions, including preparation for graduate studies at major universities and professional schools in theology, law, government, diplomacy and business.

 Requirements for the Major in Philosophy

-A major in philosophy consists of 38 credits excluding PHI111, 112 or 115.
+A major in philosophy consists of 40 credits excluding PHI100.